jspecht3/pixi-tutorial/README.md

 `numpy` was added to the `pixi` project in `pixi-example/`, not globally, so the global `python` command has no idea what `numpy` is.

 To run our file, we can use two main methods: in a `pixi` sub-shell or using `pixi run python-file.py`.
-The choice of which method to use is primarily personal preference.
+The choice method is primarily personal preference.

 #### Sub-shell Method